AkramsBookshelf/GCT-Unity/DataManagement/SerializationStrategy.md

 # CSVStrategy<T> Class

-The `CsvStrategy<T>` is a concrete implementation of the `ISerializationStrategy<T>` interface.
-It is specifically designed to handle the conversion of `IDataEntity` objects into standard CSV (Comma-Separated Values) rows and back again.
-It relies on the `CSVUtility` class to ensure data integrity, especially when dealing with fields that contain commas or quotes.
+The `CSVStrategy<T>` class is a concrete implementation of the `SerializationStrategyBase<T>`.
+It specializes in converting `IDataEntity` objects into a row-based CSV (Comma-Separated Values) format.
+By inheriting from the base strategy class, it enforces a standardized data structure where every entry begins with an `EntityID` and a `Name`, followed by any custom data fields defined by the specific entity.

 ## Overview
 -   Namespace: `CSG.DataManagement`
 -   Access: `public class`

--   Inherits: `ISerializationStrategy<T>`
+-   Inherits: `SerializationStrategyBase<T>` (Implements `ISerializationStrategy<T>`)

--   Constraints: `where T : IDataEntity`
+-   Constraints: `where T : DataEntityBase<T>`

--   Core Purpose: To provide a standardized CSV format for all game entities, ensuring that every record begins with an `EntityID` and `Name`, followed by custom data specific to the entity type.
+-   Core Purpose: To provide a robust, tabular serialization method that handles complex CSV encoding rules while allowing for flexible entity extension.

 ## Method Reference Table